logo

 Camera Quality

 Some cameras are better than others even if they are the same size and have similar features.
-Here are the types of quality to look for:
+There are different aspect to camera quality and even more to image quality:

 • Picture quality: Good cameras produce pictures with less noise or other problems such as distortion, chromatic aberrations, blurring, color shift, etc.

-• Ergonomics: There are digital cameras that are easy to use and some that are not.
+• Ergonomics: Well-designed digital cameras are comfortable, easy and efficient to use.

 • Build quality: Some cameras are more sturdy than others and will last longer.